Glossary

 Welcome to the Glossary, with all the key words that are regularly used at our events, so that you know what we mean, regardless of experience level.

-This is an ever updating list, so bare with us if we use a term that you do not understand and is not listed here.
+This is an ever updating list, so bear with us if we use a term that you do not understand and is not listed here.

 Board Genres